-- Safety talks given to incoming Freshmen during all new student orientations; - Crisis Response presentation covering the UPD services and active shooter responses, is provided on a guarterly basis given to all new staff members through Human Resources; - Safety and personal responsibility presentation to minors living in Residence halls upon request; - Information on active shooter responses and Clery Act information for Campus Security Authorities is provided by HR to new staff as part of the new employee orientation program, which is offered every two weeks. - Presentations to classes upon request; - Presentations to new faculty and campus departments on active shooter preparations and response provided upon request; - Drinking and driving upon request; - Purple Ribbon Campaign, annually; - Take Back the Night, annually;
+- Safety talks given to incoming Freshmen during all new student orientations; - Crisis Response presentation covering the UPD services and active shooter responses, is provided on a quarterly basis given to all new staff members through Human Resources: - Safety and personal responsibility presentation to minors living in Residence halls upon request; - Information on active shooter responses and Clery Act information for Campus Security Authorities is provided by HR to new staff as part of the new employee orientation program, which is offered every two weeks. - Presentations to classes upon request; - Presentations to new faculty and campus departments on active shooter preparations and response provided upon request; - Drinking and driving/Substance Prevention, ongoing/annually; - Red Zone Initiative, annually; - · Purple Ribbon Campaign, annually; - Take Back the Night, annually;

-- Spring Break Safety Awareness Campaign, Spring break; - Start by Believing upon request - Bystander Intervention Workshops upon request - And Presentations to student clubs and organizations upon request - No More Campaign and UNF President's Buddy Up! awareness campaign.
+- Spring Break Safety Awareness Campaign, Spring break; - Start by Believing, annually: - Bystander Intervention Workshops upon request - And Presentations to student clubs and organizations upon request and - No More Campaign and UNF President's Buddy Up! awareness campaign.

-Additionally, UPD and the Women's Center will give presentations upon request to any class, UNF department or UNF entity.
+Additionally, UPD and the Dean of Student's Office will give presentations upon request to any class, UNF department or UNF entity.